What challenge(s) do our clients face?

 Delivering a learning journey for your team as well as a technical solution.

 A category management project with Integration involves a lot of interaction with a multifunctional team.
-Something which is very important in building a good technical solution, but also in making sure the client’s team is able to implement and move on with the project after the design phase is finished.
+Something that is very important in building a good technical solution, but also in making sure the client’s team is able to implement and move on with the project after the design phase is finished.

 Upon examining the context, we understood the root cause was a result of a blanket approach to the portfolio across stores and a simplistic approach to category management.